Search Results for

 The screenshots show an older Unity version's UI.
 There may be minor differences.

-When the Scene has loaded, press the Play button in the middle of the top bar to run the simulator
+• When the Scene has loaded, press the Play button in the middle of the top bar to run the simulator (not the big play button at the bottom of the Scene View) Play Button Image

-Click the Play button again to close the simulator
+• Press the small Play button at the top again to exit the simulator

 3. Open the IDE

 You can now start editing the C# code in your IDE.
-Whenever you save your changes, the Unity project is compiled automatically and you can try out the simulator by pressing the Play button in the Editor.
+Whenever you save your changes and focus the Editor, the Unity project is compiled automatically and you can try out the simulator by pressing the Play button in the Editor.

 Next Steps